Skip to main content

 Your shirts should accentuate your chest and arms by being fitted.
 Even if your arms aren't the size of Dwayne Johnson's, something that fits snuggly will make you look and feel like they can compete.
 The rest of the shirt should drape, not cling.
 If anything is too tight, it seems like a holdover from when your parents bought your clothes for you a decade earlier.

-Dress Your Age in Your 30s
+Dress your age in your 30s

 You aren't old by any means, but you can't blame any shortcomings on being a kid anymore.
-You are beyond the wild days of your twenties and have narrowed your friend group to only those who align with your ideals and social preferences.
+You are beyond the wild days of your 20s and have narrowed your friend group to only those who align with your ideals and social preferences.
 You have likely chosen a partner, and your life is taking shape.

 Your wardrobe is evolving from a kid trying to scrape by to a man finding his footing in the world.
+Upgrade and elevate.

-Step 1: Evaluate Your Personal Life
+Step 1: Evaluate your personal life

 Your personal life may feel like it is starting to suffer under the weight of work and starting a family.
 Your friend group has thinned out, but you have selected your partner and are beginning a family life.
 This is the natural progression of selecting quality over quantity.
 You aren't losing friends; you're gaining deeper connections.